home26/WebsiteOfHong/content/project/androidgame/index.md

 ---
 These two Android apps were developed by me just for fun and personal interest.
 ### KillDiglett
+It is a simple but interesting Android game.
 The icon is as below